official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 528. Mr Scarlett, as Chairman of the JIC, was given the responsibility of producing the dossier.

-72

-The Report of the Iraq Inquiry529.
-The dossier drew on the 9 September JIC Assessment, ‘Iraqi Use of Chemical and Biological Weapons – Possible Scenarios’, which had been commissioned to address scenarios for Iraq’s possible use of chemical and biological weapons in the event of military action, previous JIC Assessments and the subsequent report issued by SIS
+529. The dossier drew on the 9 September JIC Assessment, ‘Iraqi Use of Chemical and Biological Weapons – Possible Scenarios’, which had been commissioned to address scenarios for Iraq’s possible use of chemical and biological weapons in the event of military action, previous JIC Assessments and the subsequent report issued by SIS